pkese/FsChat/README.md

 ### Rendered content does not show when opening .ipynb files

-Dotnet.Interactive (Polyglot) notebooks inside Visual Studio Code sometimes won't load content.
+Dotnet.Interactive (Polyglot) notebooks inside *Visual Studio Code* sometimes won't load content.
-Notebooks files when opened may (or will?) lose (or delete) rendered content.
+Notebook files when opened may (or will?) lose (or delete) rendered content.
-*(Can someone test if Visual Studio behaves any better?)*
+*(Can someone test if Visual Studio on Windows behaves any better?)*

 ### All new cells are C# by default